Fuzzzzel/werftnet/README.md

 A simple tool to manage your translators and customers.
 Simple project management to be added soon.

-* Frontend: Angular 4, Bootstrap 3.4
+* Frontend: Angular 5, Bootstrap 4
-* Backend: PHP 7.1, Symfony 3.4, Doctrine
+* Backend: PHP 7.1, Symfony 3.4, MySQL

 ## Installation instructions
 ### Environment setup